49ers–Packers rivalry: Overview of rivalry

 The 49ers offense lining up against the Packers defense in a 2013 game.

 The 49ers and Packers renewed their playoff rivalry in the 2012 Divisional Round.
 This game saw the playoff debut of Colin Kaepernick, and he rewarded the home fans with a quarterback playoff record 181 rushing yards, 263 passing yards and four touchdowns.
 This marked the final playoff game at Candlestick Park.
 The following season, a rematch took place in Green Bay during the 2013 Wild Card Round.
 Despite the chilly conditions at Lambeau Field, the 49ers prevailed in a close-knit affair 23–20, with Phil Dawson scoring the game-winning field goal.
 Kaepernick ran for 98 yards and threw 227 yards.
 This was San Francisco's first playoff road victory over Green Bay.
 The 49ers and Packers also faced off in the 2019 NFC Championship Game, with running back Raheem Mostert scoring four touchdowns on 220 rushing yards.
 This game also featured two coaches who were fourth-generation descendants to the Bill Walsh coaching tree, as 49ers head coach Kyle Shanahan and Packers head coach Matt LaFleur both served under Kyle's father Mike Shanahan, who in turn succeeded Mike Holmgren as the 49ers' offensive coordinator under George Seifert.

 Two years after the 2019 NFC Championship, the two teams met again in the 2021 Divisional Round.
 While the Packers entered the contest as the NFC's top seed, the sixth-seeded 49ers beat the Packers, 13–10.
 The game's turning point saw the 49ers' special teams score a game-tying touchdown late in the fourth quarter following a blocked punt on Packers punter Corey Bojorquez, and in the closing seconds, placekicker Robbie Gould kicked the game-winning field goal.
 This dropped Rodgers' playoff record against the 49ers to 0–4.

 The two teams met again two years later in the 2023 Divisional Round for a record 10th playoff meeting between two teams.
 Each club had two new quarterbacks, Jordan Love for the Packers and Brock Purdy for the 49ers.
 The Packers had won against the teams' fellow rival Dallas Cowboys in the previous round, becoming the first 7 seed to win a playoff game against the 2 seed.
-Despite falling behind 21–14, the 49ers came back on their final drive to win 24–21, capped off with an interception by Dre Greenlaw off a pass by Love on Green Bay’s final possession to end the close contest.
+Despite falling behind 21–14, the 49ers came back on their final drive to win 24–21, capped off with an interception by Dre Greenlaw off a pass by Love on Green Bay's final possession to end the close contest.
 The 49er victory sent them to their third consecutive NFC Championship Game and extended their playoff win streak to 5 against the Packers.

-Statistics and records

-Club success

-As of the 2024 NFL season, the 49ers and Packers have played in a combined 13 Super Bowls.
-Each team's overall record and playoff success are provided in the table below.